mkutter72/plonk_front_end/README.md

 # README For The Plonk Exchange
+This README file is for general information and details on the front end of the project.
+For the backend README file see:https://github.com/mkutter72/project2-api/blob/master/README.md

 ## Background Information on Plonk.
 Will be displayed on website
 What is Plonk?
 Plonk is a non-specific and derogatory term used for wine.